apolline-diaz/queer-cinema-database/README.md

-# Movie Diary
+# Queer Cinema Database

-**Movie Diary** is a web platform for cataloging LGBT films from the 90s and 2000s, developed to provide a community-driven database.
+**Queer Cinema Database** is a web platform for cataloging LGBT films from the 90s and 2000s, developed to provide a community-driven database.
 Users can search for films using advanced filters, view detailed movie pages, create accounts, and contribute by adding films or creating their own private movie lists.

 ## 🚀 Main Features